petrowsky/filemaker.tmbundle/README.md

-# TextMate Bundle for FileMaker
+# TextMate bundle for FileMaker Pro

 ## Introduction

 Provides syntax highlighting, code snippets, quick documentation reference and robust code generating commands.
-You can even interact directly with FileMaker's clipboard from within this bundle.
+You can even interact directly with FileMaker Pro's clipboard from within this bundle.

 This project was forked from a simpler version by Matt Petrowsky.
 His bundle was a simplification of the original bundle by Charles Ross.
 My version mostly adds to the commands.